bolt/docs/docs/twig-components/method/preg_quote.md

 $twig->addExtension(new Jasny\Twig\ArrayExtension());
 ```

-To use in a symfony project register the extensions as a service:
+To use in a Symfony project register the extensions as a service:

 ```twig
 twig.extension.array: